AlfredA93/recipe-repo-2/TESTING.md

 ### 404 Error Page

+This is used for when a user enters an URL that isn't a valid extension from the root.

+Here is the 404 Error Page -

+![404 Error Page](/documentation/readme-img/manual-tests/error-404-test.webp)

 Originally I also included a 500 Error Page, however, I searched extensively online for how to test or generate a server handler error and couldn't find an understandable way of doing this within my current setup.
 So I chose to remove this feature and use the Generic Django Server Error which is pre-tested upon release instead as I wasn't able to test mine.

-Here is the 404 Error Page -

-![404 Error Page](/documentation/readme-img/manual-tests/error-404-test.webp)
+This is an area I need to do more research on.

 ### Responsive Design